genropy/genropy_saved/docs/genro/webpage_elements/widgets/layout/accordioncontainer.rst

 	.. method:: pane.accordionContainer([**kwargs])

-	Like :ref:`genro-stackcontainer` and :ref:`genro_tabcontainer`, an ``accordion container`` holds a set of accordionPanes whose titles are all visible, but only one pane's content is visible at a time.
+	Like :ref:`genro_stackcontainer` and :ref:`genro_tabcontainer`, an ``accordion container`` holds a set of accordionPanes whose titles are all visible, but only one pane's content is visible at a time.
 Clicking on a pane title slides the currently-displayed one away, similar to a garage door.

 	.. method:: pane.accordionPane([**kwargs])

-	.. _accordion-attributes:
+.. _accordion_attributes:

 Attributes
 ==========